Top-Of-Tech/Coding-Discord-Bot/contribute.md

 4. In your testing server, create two roles - `Admin` and `Owner`

 5. If you want, you can create a few records in each table.
 Use the command `.cs loadMembers` to add all the members in the server.
-Use the commands `.cs createrole`, and `.cs report` to create roles, reports and warns.
+Use the command `.cs createrole` to create roles.

 6. Congratulations!
 The setup is now done!
 You can move on to `Code Layout`!